shtykh/cashtykh/README.md

 # cashtykh

-The application allows user to add/edit/remove/load from twitter stories and to discover new stories by hashtags that may be found in the existing ones.
+The application allows user to add/edit/remove/load_from_twitter stories and to discover new stories by hashtags that may be found in the existing ones.
+Story is a text and its title which is unique within the cache.

-#Note:
+# ( add | edit | remove ) story & edit cache capacity
+These actions are available via UI (edit story or its title as text in text editors, change cache capacity via spinners) without authorization in twitter.

+# load story from twitter | discover stories using existing hashtags
+You may write a search query to find some tweets (number of tweets to find might be set via slider next to the load button) and save them as a story.
+Or you may launch automatic search that will use all hashtags that could be found in stories stored in the cache.

+#note:
 One can not simply load tweets via twitter API.
 To do that you should create a json file like this: